BIDS/repro-case-studies/case-studies/khinsen.md

 The immaturity of current workflow tools for reproducible research adds another layer of cognitive overhead.
 In the workflow described above, this is mainly the use of separate tools for tracking history and dependencies.
 Today's version control systems, designed for software development rather than computational science, cannot easily be extended by the kind of dependency management required for research.
 On the other hand, writing new version control software integrated with depenency management represents an effort that is hard to justify at this time.

-A major constraint imposed by the ActivePapers systes is that all code must be written in Python and all data must be stored in HDF5 datasets.
+A major constraint imposed by the ActivePapers system is that all code must be written in Python and all data must be stored in HDF5 datasets.
 While Python is popular enough for molecular simulation to make the first constraint very acceptable, HDF5 is still a rare choice for data storage, although this is changing thanks to initiatives such as [H5MD](http://nongnu.org/h5md/).

 The use of specific tools is rarely sufficient to ensure reproducibility.
-Tools can only take care of *replicability*, i.e. the technical aspect of tracking all computational dependencies.
+Tools can only take care of *replicability*, i.e. the technical aspect of tracking all computational dependencies such that a computation can be re-run identically.
 Reproducibility at the scientific level requires that all steps can easily be understood and verified by fellow scientists.
 Best practices for reaching this goal remain to be developed.
 One observation from the applications of the above workflow is the importance of access to intermediate results for human inspection.
 This suggests an overall structure of many small scripts that each do a well-defined job and communicate via explicitly stored datasets.

 ##### Key benefits